RESOURCES:

 Professor Deborah Greaves OBE FREng, Professor in Ocean Engineering, and Dr Yeaw Chu Lee, Associate Professor in Mechanical Engineering, both from the University of Plymouth, delved into the exciting possibilities of harnessing offshore renewable energy to create hydrogen, as well as the dynamics of liquid hydrogen sloshing in storage and transport, such as in aircraft fuel tanks.

-GW-SHIFT Seminar Series - Hydrogen Storage Explained
+Hydrogen Storage Explained

 Friday 4 April 2025